 At HDG, teamwork is an integral part of our approach in working with clients, jurisdictions, other design and construction team members, and each other.
 We put our pants on one leg at a time just like everyone else, and we think that is a good enough reason to be a team player with a team attitude.
 It’s more productive and more fun.
 We’ve been told that we are easy to work with, strategic thinkers, and collaborative in our efforts.
 For us, things aren’t just black and white, and it’s not just an engineering job.
 We look at projects as a political effort that takes input from all involved parties.
 While civil engineering design isn’t always a brand new idea, we understand that strategy and the creative application of ideas all need to come together to create solutions that fit the plan and address client needs.
 We are good at bringing it all together, explaining the civil engineering and permitting process to others, and determining whether something is feasible based on jurisdictional requirements.
 Especially in our own ‘hood, we know the ropes.
 We partner with cities and other jurisdictions to help you understand the process and know the right questions to ask.
 We bring early knowledge about jurisdictional requirements to help with budgeting as well.
 Of course, unknown underground elements will come up from time to time regardless of upfront research and knowledge.
 When this happens, we pride ourselves in responding in a timely manner, providing pertinent information, and helping solve problems.

-At Humber Design we work with all kinds of clients, from developers to owners.
-However, our sweet spot is working as a consultant on an architecturally-lead team.
+At Humber Design we work with all kinds of clients, from architects and developers to owners and public agencies.
+Our sweet spot is working as a consultant on an architecturally-lead team.
 Since we primarily work as consultants, we are by nature very collaborative and team-oriented in our approach, and we’ve been told we’re pretty good at it.
 We are known as a firm that can get things done, working in tandem instead of as an adversary with jurisdictions and other team members to achieve client objectives.
 We have very strong knowledge of work within the City of Portland and have strong relationships in place with other jurisdictions and public entities involved in the development process as well.
 We’ve found these relationships to be invaluable in achieving positive outcomes.

 While a healthy approach is important and makes a significant difference in functional and effective teams as well as successful projects, the quality of our work is also important.
 Our clients have told us that they value our technical excellence.
 We work hard to stay ahead in tools and knowledge, providing sound technical advice and clean design documents, and limiting errors.
 We are aware of the things that are important to building and site design and are focused on our client’s success, offering sage advice toward best, not just easy solutions.
 We are focused on meeting deadlines and are competitive from a cost standpoint.